mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-19-Active-Directory-Certificate-Services/README.md

 - Enterprise CAs integrate with Active Directory enrollment policy.
 - Certificate templates control what users and computers can request.
 - Domain connectivity and policy refresh are required for certificate enrollment.
-- A certificate should be validated from both the client side and CA side.
+- A certificate should be validated from both the client side and the CA side.
 - Trusted root validation confirms that the client trusts certificates issued by the internal CA.
 - Troubleshooting failed enrollment is valuable because PKI depends on AD, DNS, policy, and trust working together.
 - In production, CA design should be planned carefully and should not be treated like a basic server role.